This article is about finding the best WordPress control panels, something that helps you host WordPress on your own servers (such as VPS servers).

 Furthermore, the performance is also pretty good because of the good integration with LiteSpeedCache.
 The best part?
 It’s free!

-Now support is very limited, but there is a community with a lot of helpful people around.
-Obviously, like all control panels, you will be responsible for managing the server.
+So, as support is very limited, there is a community with a lot of helpful people around.
+And obviously, like all control panels, you will be responsible for managing the server.

-Now in my opinion, Serverpilot has a couple of drawbacks.
+Now, in my opinion, Serverpilot has a couple of drawbacks.
 First, functionalities for cloning and creating staging websites are absent.
-Furthermore,
+Furthermore, they are also quite expensive with additional fees per server and application.
+They also miss some important features such as an easy way to backup application.

 Vepp panel is an interesting newcomer focused on WordPress solely.